 The main aspect of every backup and recovery strategy is a balance of RTO and RPO objectives.
 They regard how quickly and precisely you will be able to get the data back if something goes wrong.
 In case of disaster, recovery time objective becomes one of the most valuable characteristics in business planning.

-RTO can typically be defined as the desired time period needed to conduct all recovery tasks before an application or service will be able to perform requests normally again.
-RTO, from the perspective of IT infrastructure, has two ends.
+RTO (short for Recovery Time Objective) can typically be defined as the desired time period needed to conduct all recovery tasks before an application or service will be able to perform requests normally again.
+RTO, from the perspective of IT infrastructure, has two ends:

 - Nothing works at all.
 Service is down, the server itself is burnt to the ground and everything is very bad